Multi-user AI Chat with RedwoodSDK RSC and Cloudflare Agents

 Cloudflare Agents

-- The agents library wraps DOs with additional classes and react hookk.
+- The agents library wraps DOs with additional classes and react hooks.

 - It depends on Vercel's AI SDK for model portabilty, message types, streaming, and tool calling.

-- useChat and useAgentChat result in tight coupling between Agents and UI.
+- useChat (AI sdk) and AIChatAgent result in tight coupling between Agents and UI.

 - RSC support in Vercel's AI SDK is limited.